 Hello Mizzou TAM friends and families,

-Spring 22 was a busy semester!
+Fall 2022 came and went so fast!
 We had so much to celebrate and so much to congratulate.
-In our new College of Arts and Science, the Department of Textile and Apparel Management (TAM) continues to become the “Innovative Leaders in the Global Fashion Supply Chain: Where students learn both the art and science of the fashion industry!”
+In our new College of Arts & Science, the Department of Textile and Apparel Management (TAM) continues to become the “Innovative Leaders in the Global Fashion Supply Chain: Where students learn both the art and science of the fashion industry!”

-Have a wonderful semester!
-And We look forward to catching up with you again in fall with our new Mizzou TAM Tigers!
+We wish you happy holidays and we look forward to catching up with you again in spring 2023.
 Until then, please do WEAR your TAM Pride!